 Other common foods high in fiber

 Certainly, we should consume a wide variety of foods high in fiber for good health.
-It’s important to consume the recommended daily intake.

 But, only whole, plant-based foods contain decent amounts of fiber.
 Animal products, such as meat, eggs, and dairy, contain no fiber!
 Moreover, refined plant-based foods contain negligible amounts of fiber.
-For instance, whole-wheat bread contains about 3 times more fiber than white bread!
+For instance, whole wheat bread contains about 3 times more fiber than white bread!

-Vegetables, fruits, mushrooms, whole-grains, seeds, and nuts are also great dietary sources of fiber.
+Vegetables, fruits, mushrooms, whole grains, seeds, and nuts are also great dietary sources of fiber.